What HomeAdvisor Says About Their Screening

 While HomeAdvisor’s screening process is a good starting point, it shouldn’t be the only factor you consider.
 Here are some essential steps you should take to further protect yourself:

-• Read Reviews: Don’t just look at the star rating.
-Read the actual reviews, paying attention to patterns of positive or negative feedback about reliability, communication, and quality of work.
+- Read Reviews: Don’t just look at the star rating.
+Read the real reviews.
+Look for patterns in positive or negative feedback about reliability, communication, and work quality.

 (Image 3: Insert an image here.
 Suggestion: Close up image of a contract being signed.)